voucherifyio/voucherify-java-sdk/README.md

   * `voucher`

   When API version `2017-04-05` is used, the `PublishVoucherResponse` object returned from `distributions().publish` call will use older structure and new fields will be set to null.
-  Developers using API version `2017-04-05` can still safely use access returned fields as before.
+  Developers using API version `2017-04-05` can still safely access returned fields as before.
   When API version `2017-04-20` is used, the `PublisherVoucherResponse` object returned from `distributions().publish` call will use new structure and new fields will be set to proper values.
 ---